Managing upgrade fixes with Deployment Manager

 - Understanding confidence testing

-Before a production system upgrade, clients perform confidence testing on the temporary production environment to validate that the production environment is ready for a Pega Infinity upgrade.
+Before a production system upgrade, you perform confidence testing on the temporary production environment to validate that the production environment is ready for a Pega Infinity upgrade.
 For Pega Cloud Services upgrades, confidence testing occurs within a 60-minute window.
-Before performing confidence testing, clients should create a test plan to run smoke tests to ensure that the run-time behavior is correct.
-Clients should also perform a dry-run of the test plan on the temporary production environment.
+Before performing confidence testing, you should create a test plan to run smoke tests to ensure that the run-time behavior is correct.
+You should also perform a preliminary run of the test plan on the temporary production environment.

 - Migrating application upgrade changes to non-production environments